WHAT IS THE TEACHERS INSTITUTE?

 The Teachers Institute is an unbelievably powerful and critical medium for development.
 I’m grateful to the institute for enriching my ways of thinking.
 I’m a better teacher, student, and person because of the exposure to critical thinking that the institute facilitated.

-how can i be a part of the teachers institute?
+HOW CAN I be a part of the teachers institute?

 Claudia Rankine, author of the award-winning Citizen: An American Lyric and Iseman Professor of Poetry at Yale University in conversation with Marlon James, winner of the Man Booker Prize for Fiction for his novel A Brief History of Seven Killings, and Professor of English at Macalester College in conversation during the Teachers Institute "'Strangers in the Village': Imagining (Young) Black Bodies in America."